PacktPublishing/Software-Architecture-with-Cpp/Chapter14/README.md

 #### Buildah

-**Warning**: Buildah is experimental and may be unstable or require additional setup.

 Run the `./buildah.sh` script to build an image using the shell script.
 You can see the built image by running `podman images`.
 It's named `localhost/dominican-gcc`.